Couple and family - Leaflets and brochures

 Various rights and duties are associated with being a parent, whatever your link to your child.
 How can you prove that you are a child’s father or mother?

 This leaflet explains the notion of filiation: types of filiation, proof, and related responsibilities.
+(In French)

 Separation and divorce